INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-To quantify this, we modelled localised risk as a projection onto these biologically defined axes, using a risk manifold model that aggregates multimodal features and accommodates missing modalities.
-This resolved localised prognostic variation into three interpretable axes (Figure.~\ref{fig:spatial_analysis}vi and Extended Fig.~\ref{fig:manifold_weights} and Fig.~\ref{fig:manifold_marginals}), each defined by non-overlapping feature sets.
+To formalise this, we modelled localised risk as a projection onto these biologically defined axes using a multimodal risk manifold framework that aggregates features across modalities while accommodating missing data.
+This resolved local prognostic variation into three interpretable and non-overlapping axes (Fig.~\ref{fig:spatial_analysis}vi; Extended Fig.~\ref{fig:manifold_marginals} and Fig.~\ref{fig:manifold_weights}).

-Axis 1, capturing epithelial differentiation and fetalness, showed strongest risk association ($\beta = 0.092$).
-Higher axis values were driven by fetal-like and regenerative epithelial programs, including STS-8 (canonical differentiated epithelium), STS-11 (regenerative epithelium differentiation), and STS-13 (stem-like epithelium), together with increased image-derived nuclear solidity, consistent with epithelial dedifferentiation.
-Axis 2, reflecting myeloid-driven immunosuppression, exhibited a smaller but consistent risk contribution ($\beta = 0.015$), characterised by increased suppressive immune activity, including STS-16 and elevated CD163 expression, indicating an additive role for myeloids in shaping prognosis.
-Axis 3, representing adaptive immune suppression, showed a substantial positive association with risk ($\beta = 0.076$) and was marked by reduced CD3e and CD8a expression alongside increased activity of cytotoxic T cell-associated signatures such as STS-1 and STS-12, consistent with dysfunctional immune states.
+Axis 1, capturing epithelial dedifferentiation and fetal-like identity, showed strongest risk association ($\beta = 0.092$).
+Higher axis values were driven by fetal-like and regenerative epithelial programs, including STS-8 (canonical differentiated epithelium), STS-11 (regenerative epithelium differentiation), and STS-13 (stem-like epithelium), together with increased image-derived nuclear solidity.
+Axis 2, reflecting myeloid-driven immunosuppression, exhibited a smaller risk contribution ($\beta = 0.015$), characterised by increased suppressive immune activity, including STS-16 and elevated CD163 expression, indicating an additive role for myeloids in shaping prognosis.
+Axis 3, representing adaptive immune suppression, showed a substantial positive association with risk ($\beta = 0.076$) and was marked by reduced CD3e and CD8a expression alongside increased activity of cytotoxic T cell-downregulating signatures such as STS-1 and STS-12, consistent with dysfunctional immune states.

 Together, these axes define a multimodal risk manifold that integrates epithelial and stromal contributions to prognosis, providing an interpretable framework for linking spatial tissue states to localised risk.